jiaye-wu/academicpages-version/_pages/about.md

   - /about/
   - /about.html
 ---
 Welcome to my personal academic page!
-In academia, the information is quite scattered across various academic websites such as Google Scholar, Researchgate, Scopus, etc, which all have their respective specialized focuses with small flexibility.
+In academia, the information is quite scattered across various academic websites, which all have their specialized focuses with limited flexibility.
 A personal academic information hub website allows me to freely communicate science as I wish.

 Biography
 ==============================